EtheriaMC/Skyblock/README.md

 This is EtheriaMCs skyblock core designed to be extremely performant while also providing all the features that a skyblock server would need!

+# Why did we open source this project?
+We decided to sunset our Skyblock gamemode because the market is crowded, and it's tough to attract players with so many similar servers out there.
+Instead, we're focusing on developing new, custom game modes that are more unique.
+Rather than letting this Skyblock project go to waste, we thought it would be better to share it with the community and see what others can do with it.

 # Features:
 Island management - Could do with a recode tbh Scoreboard - Configurable